Subtle changes in the mole above could not have been identified by the naked eye, yet this was found to be an early melanoma.

 Skin cancer screening can be quite individual to meet your needs, although pattern recognition is a key principle.
 An area where artificial intelligence can be used, along with the experience of a consultant.

-Both can help to analyse full body and microscopic digital images, or suggest alternative methods to identify subtle changes in your skin.
+Both can help to analyse full body, or microscopic digital images.
+Issues can be found, or alternative methods suggested to diagnose subtle changes in your skin.

 A Typical Visit